 The Archdiocese of Baltimore named St. Mark School one of the three Archdiocesan schools to operate a PRIDE (Pupils Receiving Individualized Diversified Education) program.
-In its first year of the 2013-2014 school year, we welcomed 21 students into the kindergarten to grade 8 program.
-Following his retirement in 2021 and in honor of all that Father Whatley has done for St. Mark School, as a tribute to his love and passion for the St. Mark Students, starting with the 2021-2022 school year, the PRIDE program has been renamed The Reverend Christopher Whatley Program for Students with Learning Differences.
+In its first year of the 2013-2014 school year, we welcomed 21 students from grades the kindergarten to 8th grade into the program.

+Father Whatley, the pastor of St. Mark Parish for several decades, retired from ministry in 2021.
+In honor of all that Father Whatley has done for St. Mark School and as a tribute to his love and passion for the St. Mark Students, the PRIDE program was renamed The Reverend Christopher Whatley Program for Students with Learning Differences in the 2021-2022 school year.